iambaljeet/ImagesSubRedditViewer/README.md

 # ImagesSubRedditViewer

-**ImagesSubRedditViewer** is a demo application for showcasing a basic imageloader library for loading network images ti imageview and caching them in both Memory and Disk.
+**ImagesSubRedditViewer** is a demo application for showcasing a basic imageloader library for loading network images into imageview and caching them in both Memory and Disk.

 # Features